Abhishek-Dobliyal/Vue-Dragger/README.md

 npm run serve
 ```

 - The component can be utitlized to make other components draggable.
-Simply import the `VueDraggable` component and insert any other components within it.
+Simply import the `VueDraggable` component and insert any other components inside it.

 ```html
   <VueDragger>